 I recently took an online course that offered two payment options: one payment of $997 or 12 payments of $97.
 If I had to guess, I would estimate that only half the people in the program would have signed up if payment was due in full (200 members vs 400 members).

 If this were true the approximate revenue generated would have been $200,000 versus $440,000.
-If 25% of people with payments plans defaulted on payments after 6 months that would result in a $30,000 write-off making total revenue $410,000 versus $200,000, a net gain of $210,000.
-In this scenario the benefit far exceeds the risk.
+If 25% of people with payment plans defaulted on payments after 6 months that would result in a $30,000 write-off making total revenue $410,000 versus $200,000, a net gain of $210,000.
+In this scenario, the benefit far exceeds the risk.
 You can get a lot more granular here with the risk assessment but I think this is a good starting point.

 Another important thing to consider is the lifetime value of the customer and the potential future revenue that will be generated as a result of more people taking the course that wouldn’t have if the payment plan wasn’t offered (an example of this would be referrals, increased exposure, repeat customers, ect.).

-1) payment in full, 2) one type of payment plan.
 Each additional option adds another level of complexity and you also run the risk of consumers failing to purchase due to the paradox of choice.

-Infusionsoft can be set-up to automatically follow-up on declined payments, send an email reminder two weeks before credit cards are going to expire and provide the ability for customers to easily update their credit card information.
+Infusionsoft can be set-up to automatically follow-up on declined payments, send an email reminder two weeks before credit cards are going to expire, and provide the ability for customers to easily update their credit card information.